xchjason/CovidPopulationModel/README.md

   - vax_mild_risk: effective percentage of vaccines at preventing symptomatic
   - vax_extreme_risk: effective percentage of vaccines at preventing hospitalization
 - **InfluxCountsByCompartment**.
 The result sheet.
+  - PERIOD: distinguish warmup, training, and testing period
+  - TIMESTEP: 0 is the beginning of traning period and any negative timestep refers to warmup period
+  - DATE
+  - NUM_TRANS_TO_INFECTED (IA): number of people become infected on the given day
+  - NUM_TRANS_TO_SYMPTOMATIC (IM): number of people become symptomatic on the given day
+  - NUM_TRANS_TO_SEVERE (IX): number of people become severely symptomatic on the given day
+  - NUM_ADMIT_TO_HOSPITAL (HG): number of people admitted to hospitals on the given day due to COVID-19

 ## Detailed Guide to Google Drive shared folder
 - Python files: